kevinpollet/pika-plugin-pkg-node/README.md

 > Default value: `[]`

 Specify the scripts packaged into the executable without sources.
 Files specified as scripts will be compiled using `v8::ScriptCompiler`.
-Scripts is a list of globs, e.g. `["scripts/**/*"]`.
+The `scripts` property is a list of globs, e.g. `["scripts/**/*"]`.

 ### `targets`